 Day 10 - Dunedin to Daisybank

 After a relaxing train ride up the gorge; over old bridges and through deep tunnels, I reached Pukerangi.
 The end of the line, at least on this day.
-It's a shame because I was hoping to connect my my route by one train journey straight from Oameru and here I was one bus and one train later and I still had to bike the the start of the Otago Rail Trail.
-With some tough but short climbs the route from Pukarangi to Middlemarch is a enjoyable, one with some interesting geography.
+It's a shame because I was hoping to connect my route by one train journey straight from Oamaru and here I was one bus and one train later and I still had to bike the start of the Otago Rail Trail.
+With some tough but short climbs, the route from Pukerangi to Middlemarch is an enjoyable one with some interesting geography.

 As it turned out, according to a local living nearby, Daisybank isn't a campground just the label on the map makes it look like it is!
 Damn it!
 The campground was were that toilet was.
 I had already passed it!

 After a bit more of a look around, sure enough I found a pathway down towards the river.
 After a creative hammock setup, there was enough sunlight left for a cool dip.